-Out, Damned Spot!: Happens in Sammy Keyes and the Dead Giveaway.
+Out, Damned Spot!: Happens in Dead Giveaway.
 Luckily, it ends better than a lot of examples.

-Together in Death: Really, really creepy variation in Sammy Keyes and the Hollywood Mummy.
+Together in Death: Really, really creepy variation in Hollywood Mummy.
 Sammy's mother Lana, an actress, fakes an ID so she can claim to be 25.
 Unfortunately, her new birthdate is the day her boss's wife died.
 He thinks Lana is the reincarnation of his wife, and he tries to kill both of them so they can be reincarnated together.